mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

 * In addition to the above learning methods, you may see names like _Transfer Learning_, _Meta Learning_, _Continous or Life-Long Learning_, _Curriculum Learning_, _Teacher-Student Learning (Distillation)_ in the literature.
 All these methods are different types of learning which may be used in supervised/unsupervised/RL fashion.
 We will look at some of these in the course.

 ### Datasets in ML
 * As mentioned earlier, the availability of data is essential for all ML algorithms.
-In recent years, there are a large amount of data publicly available.
+In recent years, there are a large amount of data publicly available for training/evaluating/testing of ML algorithms.
 Here, we briefly review some of the common datasets used in ML literature.
    * Small dataset for ML:
       - 1. **Mall Customers.** This dataset contains information about people visiting the mall in a particular city, including age, annual income, and spending score.
       - 2. **IRIS.** This dataset includes 150 sample with four features with information about the flower petal.